Why do I need to go through a conviction history review?

 v) Any misdemeanor conviction for which probation was successfully completed or otherwise discharged and the case has been judicially dismissed under Penal Code Section 1203.4;

-vi) Any conviction while a juvenile (under 18 years old), unless the job announcement identifies particular convictions that relate to that particular classification or position, regardless of age when convicted.
+vi) Any conviction issued by a juvenile (under 18 years old) court, unless the job announcement identifies particular convictions that relate to that particular classification or position, regardless of age when convicted.

 How will the City use my arrest and conviction information?

-What if I am not selected because of my arrest or conviction history?
+What if I am not hired because of my arrest or conviction history?

-How can I have an arrest or conviction history removed from my record?
+How can I have an arrest or conviction removed from my record?

-The San Francisco Public Defender’s Office helps people with convictions in San Francisco to have them dismissed through the Clean Slate Program.
+Clean Slate is a program of the San Francisco Public Defender’s Office that can help people “clean up” their criminal records.
 For more information about the program, please contact the San Francisco Public Defender’s Office at (415) 553-9337 or visit their website at http://sfpublicdefender.org/services/clean-slate/.